Two men silhouetted on the deck of a ship in the moonlight in 'Our Flag Means Death.'

 Rachel Tolleson

 Rachel (she/her) is a freelancer at The Mary Sue.
-She has been freelancing since 2013 in various forms, but has been an entertainment freelancer since 2016 with an interest in movies and television.
-She currently lives in NYC with her cats Carla and Thorin Oakenshield but is a Midwesterner at heart.
+She has been freelancing since 2013 in various forms, but has been an entertainment freelancer since 2016.
+When not writing her thoughts on film and television, she can also be found writing screenplays and poetry.
+She currently lives in Brooklyn with her cats Carla and Thorin Oakenshield but is a Midwesterner at heart.
+She is also a tried and true emo kid and the epitome of "it was never a phase, Mom," but with a dual affinity for dad rock.
 If she’s not rewatching Breaking Bad or Better Call Saul she’s probably rewatching Our Flag Means Death.